Table of Contents

 - Minoxidil: very potent blood vessel dilator; also used to grow hair

 - Clonidine: blocks sympathetic nerve activity in the brain and leads to reduced vascular resistance

 - Alpha-blockers: peripheral sympathetic receptor blockers in vascular smooth muscle

 The average number of antihypertensive agents used to achieve target blood pressure

 Possible drug combination

 Alternatives include the combination of a calcium channel blocker with a beta-blocker, ACE inhibitors or AT1 receptor blockers.

 Depending on the individual comorbidities, the respective medications may either gain or lose significance.
-In case of hypertension combined with cardiac insufficiency, diuretics are an option.
+In the case of hypertension combined with cardiac insufficiency, diuretics are an option.
 ACE inhibitors may also be used in cases of cardiac insufficiency but also with diabetic nephropathy.
-In case of existing cardiac insufficiency, beta-blockers are indicated as well.
+In the case of existing cardiac insufficiency, beta-blockers are indicated as well.

 The use of individual medications is dictated by factors such as side effects, individual tolerability, and interactions with other medications already used by the patient.
 Triple combinations are another alternative in the event the dual combination does not have the desired efficacy.

 Isolated systolic hypertension may be treated similar to the treatment for systolic and diastolic hypertension.

 Complications of Hypertension

 Dangers of hypertension

 The challenge with arterial hypertension is that, most often, it is not diagnosed for a long time and is not treated at all or only to an insufficient degree.
 In addition, lack of patient compliance due to illness may hinder therapy, which leads to secondary diseases, frequently affecting the heart, the kidneys, the brain, and the eyes or manifestations involving the vessels of the lower extremities.
 These diseases frequently result from atherosclerosis involving the affected sections of vessels.